officialrajdeepsingh/tailwindblog/README.md

 4. build

 ## tailwind
-Run your project with tailwindcss. you does not need any postcss configation
+`npm run tailwind` coomand start your project server with tailwindcss. you does not need any postcss configation.

 ## dev
-npm dev command work with postcss in tailwind css.
+`npm run dev` command work with postcss in tailwind css.

 ## start
-run your local server with live-server.
+`npm run start ` your local server with live-server.

 ## build
-build your tailwind css file help of postcss with live-server.
+` npm run build ` command build your tailwind css file help of postcss and  with live-server.